priyankshah7/ScanCARS/README.md

 *Author: Priyank Shah* <br />
 *Author email: priyank.shah@kcl.ac.uk* <br />
 *Institution: King's College London* <br />
-*Description: SIPCARS Control Software*

-This software controls the SIPCARS experimental setup and is capable of displaying a real-time SIPCARS signal and taking single-scan spectroscopic measurements and hyperspectral image acquisitions.
+*Description: Hyperspectral image acquisition software*

+The two software development kits (SDKs) included are the Andor SDK and the ADwin SDK.
+The Andor SDK controls Andor's range of CCD cameras and its use is dependent on the installation of the drivers provided by Andor.
+The ADwin SDK is used to drive the microscope stage and its use is also dependent on the installation of the drivers provided by ADwin.

+The following python packages are also required:
++ numpy
++ pyqtgraph
++ pyqt5

-The file will be output as a .txt file.
+ScanCARS is able to acquire both single-point spectroscopic data and hyperspectral data.
+The file for both options will be output as a .txt file.

-Hardware controlled:
-+ Andor Newton 920DUP
-+ ADwin controller

 [![Build Status](https://travis-ci.org/priyankshah7/ScanCARS.svg?branch=master)](https://travis-ci.org/priyankshah7/ScanCARS)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/033308ac957b0d2608ca/test_coverage)](https://codeclimate.com/github/priyankshah7/ScanCARS/test_coverage)